German Doctors Say It's 'Highly Plausible' Pussy Riot Activist Was Poisoned

 "We have no indication — and this is important — that this was an infection or metabolic disease," the hospital's CEO, Dr. Karl Max Einhaeupl, told reporters at a news conference in Berlin.
 But "we cannot say anything about the question of how this toxin got into the body.
 It's not for us to answer this question."

-He added while recreational drugs could cause such poisoning, it's very rare for drugs to be used that way.
+He added that while recreational drugs could cause such poisoning, it's very rare for drugs to be used that way.

 The Russian government did not immediately comment on the German doctors' findings.